 TenSun’s goal is to provide simple activities that engage users and encourage continued exploration in the physical world.
 We believe that, when it comes to technology, less is more.
 Our activities are designed to engage students for a discreet purpose.
-They use our software, then move away from the computer to explore in the world around them.
+They use our software, then move away from the computer to explore the world around them.

 We often use children’s voices in our applications, because children have responded well to them.
 We call on visual learning and listening skills whenever possible.
 We introduce text only when necessary.